top of page

 Agents of SHIELD Season 2

-Skips the Monster of the Week format for a full season of spy thriller A plot.
-Keeps up the breakneck pacing for the full antiquated 22 episode order.
-Topped with Kyle MacLachlan as Skye's father, bringing a taste of that unhinged Twin Peaks energy.
+They scrapped the Monster of the Week format for a full season of spy thriller A-plot.
+It keeps up the breakneck pacing for the full antiquated 22 episode run.
+Kyle MacLachlan plays Skye's mysterious father, bringing a small taste of that unhinged Twin Peaks energy.

 Premiere: Sep 23, 2014